element-hq/element-x-ios/README.md

 Come chat with the community in the dedicated Matrix [room](https://matrix.to/#/#element-ios:matrix.org).

+## Build instructions

+Please refer to the [setting up a development environment](CONTRIBUTING.md#setting-up-a-development-environment) section from the [contribution guide](CONTRIBUTING.md).

 ## Support

 When you are experiencing an issue on ElementX iOS, please first search in [GitHub issues](https://github.com/vector-im/element-x-ios/issues)